inokomi/inokomi.github.io/about-me.md

 ##### About Me

 I'm a software engineering student with a passion for UI/UX, front-end development, and IoT.
-With over 5 years of experience through academic and personal activities, I thrive both in team settings and working independently.
+With over 5 years of experience through academic, personal activities, and internships, I thrive both in team settings and working independently.
 I'm proficient in C#, JavaScript, HTML, CSS, and various front-end frameworks.
 I enjoy creating intuitive and engaging user interfaces, and I'm always eager to learn new technologies and improve my skills.
 In my free time, I love to continue working on my passion projects.

 -----